Telecommunications lease: Ground leases

 Ground leases generally address antenna towers or billboards in which the landowner leases the space, or land, to the cellular provider to build the tower.
 Antenna towers range between 50 and 300 feet tall.
 These large, free-standing cellular towers can sometimes be “disguised” to blend in with the natural architecture of the building or the surrounding landscape.
 An example of this is a church property that may have a tower built to resemble, or in some cases built into an existing steeple.
 Alternatively, a property owner for another type of property may have a monopine or monopalm cellular structure.
 These are built to resemble pine or palm trees respectively.

-Cellular providers such as Verizon Wireless and AT&T most commonly use ground leases.